oberron/spark-fi/_posts/2019-09-20-BabelSpell.md

 ---
-title:babel spell
+title: babel spell
+lang: en
 date: 2019-09-20
 published: True
-tag:babel
 category: myths
+ref: babel
 ---

-After the last Heidelbergensis, Rudolfensis, Floresiensis and  Neanderthalens had been killed by the Sapiens; the crows, dolpins and elephants got together.
+After the last Elf, Dwarf, Giant, Heidelbergensis, Rudolfensis, Floresiensis and  Neanderthalens had been killed by the Sapiens; the crows, dolpins and elephants got together.

 Joining forces they cast a spell so humans would stop using a single language and could never understand anymore any of the animal kingdom language.